build-with-saurav/emotion-app/README.md

 ![CVIP 2025](https://img.shields.io/badge/Research-CVIP2025-purple)
 ![XAI](https://img.shields.io/badge/Explainability-LMAC-success)

-A real-time **Speech Emotion Recognition (SER)** system that analyzes human speech and predicts emotional states using deep learning, while also providing interpretable explanations of model decisions.
+A real-time **Speech Emotion Recognition (SER)** system that analyzes human speech and predicts emotional states using deep learning while also providing interpretable explanations of model decisions.

 This project combines **speech processing**, **deep learning**, and **Explainable AI (XAI)** to understand not just *what emotion is being spoken*, but also *why the model predicted it*.

-The system extracts speech features like **MFCCs, Chroma, Mel Spectrograms, Spectral Contrast, Tonnetz, Pitch, and Energy**, and uses a **CNN-GRU-Attention** based architecture for emotion classification.
+The system extracts speech features such as **MFCCs, Chroma, Mel Spectrograms, Spectral Contrast, Tonnetz, Pitch, and Energy**, and uses a **CNN-GRU-Attention** architecture for emotion classification.

-The project also integrates **Local Model-Agnostic Classification (LMAC)** for post-hoc interpretability, making the predictions more transparent and trustworthy.
+To improve transparency, the system integrates **Local Model-Agnostic Classification (LMAC)** for post-hoc interpretability.

 This work was developed as my final-year undergraduate research project at **National Institute of Technology Calicut** and was accepted at **CVIP 2025 (IIT Ropar)**.